View or download your Bible studies in different file formats. See

 is all you'll need, but for some advanced uses, like booklet

-printing, you might need to open the PDF in Adobe Reader or
+printing, you might need Adobe Reader or some similar app.

 - TXT